awaubreyw/aubrey_dissertation/README.md

 - visualizations and recommendations of the best videos of the same tags/genres/categories on Streamlit web app

 **Limitations/out of scope**
-- web app does not automatically update with records of future educational channels that reach/surpass 1M subs nor future video uploads including their comments
+- web app does not automatically update with records of future educational channels that reach/surpass 1M subs nor future video uploads including their comments. "hosting" the web-app that self updates is out of scope for this project. "future work" would be to improve it so it auto updates and fetches new videos once a day
 - web app does not have video genre/category options for users yet (videos are only organized by channels)
 - no coding channels in data input because the youtube channels' subscriberCount < 1M.
 This acts as a control used as a standard of comparison for checking results
 - web app does not have access to QUB student credentials database so unable to authenticate log ins (require integration of backends for a professional/sophisticated student learning site)